Skip to main content

 This feature allows you to restrict what attendees can do.

-- Open the More Options menu (...) and select Room Lock Settings.
+• Open the More Options menu (...) in the footer control bar and select Meeting Lock Settings.

-- From here, you can lock attendees' microphones, webcams, screen sharing, and chat abilities.
+• From here, you can lock attendees' microphones, webcams, screen sharing, whiteboard sharing, notepad sharing, and chat abilities.

 Muting All Users